eye-division/jennyblyth/_gallery/cassandra-wall.md

-  Contemplating the beauty in nature through the multiplicity and noise in patterning, there is ultimately an expression of meditative calm.&nbsp; The repetition in patterning, of colour and shape, and the juxtapositions inform that simplicity and strength.
+  Contemplating the beauty in nature through the multiplicity and noise in patterning, there is ultimately an expression of meditative calm achieved through the repetition in patterning, of colour and shape, and the juxtapositions that inform that simplicity and strength.

   Wall’s compositions, each created over months, present as contemporary textile